 Kilkenny River Court Hotel 1 night

 Kilkenny River Court Hotel, on the banks of the River Nore, in the heart of the medieval city of Kilkenny, has magnificent views of the city's 12th-century Kilkenny Castle from its private courtyard conveniently situated back from the Kilkenny streets.
 The main shopping areas, theatres, entertainment, attractions and Kilkenny’s Medieval Mile are all close by right on the hotel’s doorstep (you can fall out of the pubs into the hotel, there that close!).
-A club favorite in a superb location, we stayed here last in 2018 and it was great, especially just being in Kilkenny!
+A club favorite in a superb location, we stayed here many times including last year and it always great, especially just being in Kilkenny!

 Although similar to our previous southern tours, this tour is more tailored to our club and what people enjoy the most with excellent destination hotels in great locations in beautiful towns.
 We also minimize time between venues and time on the coach enabling us to enjoy both the tours, and the hotels in their beautiful towns.

 Amazing value at $2,295 for our land package, more that 30% off commercial "cookie cutter" tours, again in select destination hotels with great meals, tours and events, all included.

 Not only does our tour have an Irish fully qualified and certified tour director, we also have tours with local expert guides.